Information theory for hypergraph similarity

 \section{Measures}

 Analogous to the construction of information theoretic measures for comparing partitions \cite{newman2020improved,jerdee2024mutual}, one can construct entropy and conditional entropy measures for any pair of discrete objects by considering different encodings of their structure in an information transmission process.
 The most natural way to do this is to assign multiple fixed-length codes to transmit the information in the objects at increasing resolution, starting with coarse summary statistics and ending with the final transmission of their detailed structure.
 The information shared by these objects in their structural overlap can then be quantified using mutual information, which is the amount of information saved in specifying one object when the other is known.
-We discuss the construction of mutual information measures in further detail in the Supplemental Material (SM)~\ref{sec:MIgraph}.

 Here we develop a general framework for hypergraph similarity measures that take the form of normalized mutual information scores that quantify the amount of shared information between a pair of hypergraphs.
 By specifying different encoding schemes---that is, different methods for transmitting the network data---we derive a family of mutual information-based hypergraph similarity measures that capture both intra- and cross-order similarity among hypergraphs.
 We extend these measures to capture similarity at higher scales using arbitrary coarse-grainings of the nodes.